Skip to main content

 USDA NWCC AWDB soil temperature observations.

-The 2-inch reading first crossed 50°F on Oct 22 — the pre-emergent window opened that day.
+The 2-inch reading first crossed 50°F on Oct 22, when the pre-emergent window opened.

 Date2" °FΔ 2"4" °F8" °F20" °F40" °F

-Find the current soil temperature in your area and make confident lawn timing decisions.
-Enter your ZIP code for ground temperature readings near you — plus planting windows, pre-emergent timing, fertilizer guidance, and disease watch alerts based on your nearest USDA monitoring station.
+Check the current soil temp at your location, or open the live US soil temperature mapto see today’s ground readings from 380+ USDA and NOAA stations across the country.
+Enter your ZIP code for live soil temperatures near you, plus planting windows, pre-emergent timing, fertilizer guidance, and disease watch alerts based on your nearest USDA monitoring station.

 How Soil Temperature Drives Lawn Timing